 My name is Meru.
-I’m an “old school” cosplayer with 14 years of experience of attending conventions and bringing characters to life, via my costume creations.
+I’m an “old school” cosplayer with over 15 years of experience of attending conventions and bringing characters to life, via my costume creations.
 I’m very passionate about my geeky interests, which range from Japanese anime & manga to Western cartoons, comics, and films.

 Thanks for visiting my website! よろしくね！

 Meru is an award winning hobbyist cosplayer, cosmaker, and seamstress based in Atlanta, Georgia.
 Over the past decade, she has created 60+ costumes and attended cosplay events across the USA and Japan.
 An avid watcher and fan of anime, she was previously an Ambassador for the streaming website Crunchyroll.
 Meru has been a cosplay guest and craftsmanship judge on many occasions and also enjoys hosting informative panels and workshops about costuming techniques and topics.
 A former participant in the Japan Exchange and Teaching Program (JET), Meru also has a passion for Japanese culture and speaking about her experiences.